 Just like Kakabeka Falls Provincial Park, Rushing River stands out with its waterfall.
 The Rushing River waterfalls can be seen right off Highway 71 between Kenora and Sioux Narrows.
 Rushing River cascades over rock gouged by glaciers in a series of rapids.
 In the Spring you'll see the highest amounts of water pouring down like in the above photo.
 In the summer when there is less water, you'll see adults and children alike playing in the waterfalls.

 Spend the day at the park; there's plenty to do such as canoeing, swimming at one of the four sandy beaches, and frolicking in the falls.
 Park staff offer guided walks on nature trails, outdoor amphitheater programs, special activities, and events about Rushing River's natural heritage.
 You can also camp at the park, but make sure you make your reservations ahead of time, this is a very popular park.

 The Falls at Nestor Falls

-On Highway 71 midway between Fort Frances and Kenora you'll find the waterfalls that gives Nestor Falls its name.
+On Highway 71 midway between Fort Frances and Kenora, you'll find the waterfalls that give Nestor Falls its name.
 This beautiful waterfall is located right along the road although from the car you'd never know it was there.
 Water flows from Kakabikitchiwan Lake into Lake of the Woods creating 'the Falls'.
 Get out and venture down a very short distance to see the waterfall.
 You can have a picnic or just relax at the sheltered picnic area or down below to have the falls as your backdrop.
-There are often pelicans, geese and many other birds surrounding the area.
+There are often pelicans, geese, and many other birds surrounding the area.